A geometric study of Wasserstein spaces: Hadamard spaces: The geodesic boundary and its cone topology

-In this part, we adapt to $\wass (X)$ the classical construction of the cone topology on Hadamard space, see for instance \cite{Ballmann}.
+In this section, we adapt to $\wass (X)$ the classical construction of the cone topology on the geodesic compactification of Hadamard space, see for instance \cite{Ballmann}.
 We introduce this topology on $\overline{\wass(X)}=\wass(X)\cup\partial\wass(X)$.
-We shall prove in Proposition \ref{prop:conetop} that the cone topology turns $\overline{\wass(X)}$ into a first-countable Hausdorff space and that the topology induced on $\wass(X)$ coincides with the topology derived from the Wassertein metric.
+We shall prove in Proposition \ref{prop:conetop} that the cone topology turns $\overline{\wass(X)}$ into a first-countable Hausdorff space and that the topology induced on $\wass(X)$ coincides with the topology derived from the Wasserstein metric.